 - More about Xarelto.
 For information about other aspects of Xarelto, refer to this article.

 - Side effects.
 To learn about the side effects of Xarelto, see this article.
-You can also look at the Xarelto drug label information.
+You can also look at Xarelto’s prescribing information.